Meta-learning Structure-Preserving Dynamics: Methods

-\paragraph{Modulation techniques} For an MLP with weights and biases $\{\bm W^{(\ell)},\bm b^{(\ell)}\}_{\ell=1}^{L}$, we propose two novel modulation techniques.
-The proposed methods are inspired by {the low-rank adaptation (LoRA) methods \cite{hu2022lora} which have been used to great success} in large language models.
-Both methods apply layer-wise corrections to the weights and biases of the MLP.
-The first one applies a rank-1 correction to the weights, while the second one applies higher-rank corrections. {Here and in the following, they are denoted} by latent rank-one (RO) modulation and latent multi-rank (MR) modulation{, respectively.
-At layer $\ell$, RO is defined as
+\paragraph{Modulation techniques} For an MLP with weights and biases $\{\bm W^{(\ell)},\bm b^{(\ell)}\}_{\ell=1}^{L}$, we propose two novel modulation techniques which apply layer-wise corrections to these parameters.
+The first approach is inspired by the low-rank adaptation (LoRA) methods \cite{hu2022lora}, which have been used to great success in large language models.
+The second method is more parameter-efficient, resembling the singular value decomposition (SVD) of a matrix.
+Here and in the following, they are denoted by latent multi-rank (MR) and latent SVD-like modulation, respectively.
+At layer $\ell$, MR is defined as